What to do on Sunday? - 8 Productive Tips for a Perfect Day Off

 What should I do on a Sunday to feel productive?

-Focus on activities that rejuvenate your mind and body — exercise, organize your space, plan your week, and spend quality time with yourself or loved ones.
+Focus on activities that rejuvenate your mind and body — exercise, organize your space, plan your week, and make time for yourself or your loved ones.

 Why is it important to plan Monday on Sunday?